embroider-build/addon-blueprint/README.md

 ember addon my-addon -b @embroider/addon-blueprint --yarn --release-it
 ```

+### Updating the addon

+The blueprint supports `ember-cli-update` to update your addon with any changes that occurred in the blueprint since you created the addon.
+So to update your addons boilerplate, simply run `ember-cli-update` (or `npx ember-cli-update` if you haven't installed it globally).

+For additional instructions, please consult its [documentation](https://github.com/ember-cli/ember-cli-update).

 ### In existing monorepos

 In existing monorepos, it may be helpful to establish a convention for generating v2 addons as sub-monorepos